 Cinema Dissection affords film lovers an exciting opportunity to dig deeper into the films that they love.
 Over six hours, an expert facilitator will share the stage with audience observations as they work scene-by-scene through a great film.

 Crash Cinema is a bi-monthly filmmaking challenge.
 Can you create a compelling, cohesive film in just eight hours?
 Find out at SIFF's Crash Cinema.
-Next Crash event will be in the summer and we are working to plan the dates.
+Next Crash event will be September 24.
 No registration necessary.
 Show up as a single or with a group and make a film in a day!

 Back by popular demand!
 Why did George Lucas' 1977 original Star Wars become a phenomena that we still cherish today?
 Because it tapped into a universal story in the collective psyche: The Hero's Journey-- a timeless story construct still relevant to scriptwriters, filmmakers, and film lovers today.
 Join media educator Malory Graham for this exploration of the structure of Star Wars and how it still informs screenwriting and filmmaking today.